HKThanh/BE-HouseKeepingService/docs/Chat/Socket-Test.md

 - **Test Case ID**: TC_SOCKET_005
 - **Description**: Verify subscription rejection when user is not a chat room participant
 - **Preconditions**:
-  - Customer is authenticated via WebSocket
+  - Customer is authenticated via WebSocket CONNECT
   - Chat room exists but customer is not a participant
   - Attempting to subscribe to another user's chat room
 - **Input**: